 This is not the most recent version of the article.
 View current version (1 JUN 2011)

 One of the most widely-used interfaces for the retrieval of information from biological databases is the NCBI Entrez system.
 Entrez capitalizes on the fact that there are pre-existing, logical relationships between the individual entries found in numerous public databases.
 The existence of such natural connections, mostly biological in nature, argued for the development of a method through which all the information about a particular biological entity could be found without having to sequentially visit and query disparate databases.
 Two Basic Protocols describe simple, text-based searches, illustrating the types of information that can be retrieved through the Entrez system.
-An Alternate Protocol builds upon the first Basic Protocol, using additional, built-in features of the Entrez system, and providing alternative ways to issue the initial query.
+An Alternate Protocol builds upon the first Basic Protocol, using additional, built-in features of the Entrez system, as well as providing alternative ways to issue the initial query.
 The Support Protocol reviews how to save frequently-issued queries.
-Finally, Cn3D, a structure visualization tool, is also discussed.